stephencz/old-stephencz-com/site.md

 * **categories** - the categories the post belong to.
 The first category listed is called the primary category.
 * **links** - links relevant to the post.

 #### Categories
-{:.margin-top-l}

-As mentioned in the post metadata section, posts belong to categories.
+Each posts belongs to one or more categories.

-I felt that shoving a post into a single category was too rigid.
-To loosen things up I created a system of primary and secondary categories.
-The first category listed in a post's metadata, and the cateogry it appears in on the home page, is a post's primary category.
+The first category a post belongs to is its primary category.
-All subsequent categories are called secondary.

-The reason I did this is because posts are often not about just one thing.
-While a post may be *mostly* about Computer Science, it might also be about Mathematics and Philosophy.
-The system of distinction between primary and secondary categories is a way of saying what a post is primarily about, while not neglecting its smaller parts.
+The primary category describes what a post is *mostly* about.
-Additionally, it allows for the creation of category pages which index posts by category.
-For example, see the [collections](/categories/collections/) category page.
+It is the category the post will appear under on the home page, and the first cateogory listed in the post's metadata.

+All other categories a post belongs to are called secondary categories.

 ## Technical Overview
-{:.margin-top-xl}

 ### Jekyll
-{:.margin-top-m}
 The core tool this website uses is the static site generator [Jekyll](https://jekyllrb.com/).
 This is the first project I've used Jekyll on.
 In all prior web design projects I used either a content management system such as [WordPress](https://wordpress.com/), or wrote my own basic content management system.